scotow/notigo/README.md

 ## Creating the IFTTT applet

-Next you need to create the corresponding applet in your IFTTT account.
+Next, you need to create the corresponding applet in your IFTTT account.
 Applets that use Webhook as a trigger can't be share like other applets, so you need to create it manually:

 * Go to the applet [creation](https://ifttt.com/create) page;
 * Search for `webhook` and select the `Receive a web request` trigger;